Our Videos on Youtube

 Why do some of us learn German?
 Or Japanese?
 To converse with those who speak those languages.
 Why then isn't it necessary to learn to converse with the deaf?
 They are not ess intelligent than us.
 They just don't always speak the same language as we do.

-There is a need to educate and employ the deaf...mainstream them in every sense of the word.
-Wouldn't it be lovely to see deaf kids playing with hearing kids in a park and having no trouble communicating?
+There is a need to educate and employ deaf persons...mainstream them in every sense of the word.
+Wouldn't it be lovely to see children with HI playing with hearing kids in a park and having no trouble communicating?

 It happens in most developed countries, why not ours?

 * People who work with children who have learning or speech related issues with or without deafness.